-- nonthu ArAk kAthal nOy – the suffering never ends in love-sickness which dessicates (dehydrate) the AthmA which is very tender.
+- nondhu ArAk kAdhal nOy – the suffering never ends in love-sickness which desiccates (dehydrates) the AthmA which is very tender.

 - mellAvi – AthmA which is very meek due to being immersed in bhagavAn‘s qualities; AthmA which cannot even bear the touch of air.

-- nanthA viLakkamE – the lamp which never turns off; Though the flame is changing every moment by continuous burning, parAnkusa nAyaki, who is in disturbed state of mind [due to separation from emperumAn], does not see the subtle change in the flame and says the [same] flame is alive for ever [arumpatham – the main meaning is – AzhwAr saying even if the flame dies, the suffering ends once for all – instead it keeps on burning and seeking union with bhagavAn‘s like AzhwAr who himself is seeking for the same].
+- nandhA viLakkamE – the lamp which never turns off.
+Though the flame is changing every moment by continuous burning, parAnkusa nAyaki, who is in disturbed state of mind [due to separation from emperumAn], does not see the subtle change in the flame and says the [same] flame is alive for ever [arumpadham – the main meaning is – AzhwAr says that even if the flame dies, the suffering would end immediately – instead it keeps on burning and seeking union with bhagavAn‘s like AzhwAr who himself is seeking the same].

-- nIyum aLiyaththAy – You who is the one who helps others by providing light is suffering yourself.
+- nIyum aLiyaththAy – You who are the one who helps others by providing light, are suffering yourself.

-- aLiyaththAy – you who is to be shown compassion by all.
-You who exist purely for others, are yourself suffering from disease!
+- aLiyaththAy – you who are to be shown compassion by all.
+You, who exist purely for others, are yourself suffering from disease!

-- senthAmarai … – Did you desire to have the thuLasi garland from emperumAn like sIthA pirAtti (as seen in srI rAmAyaNam ayOdhyA kANdam 16.21) “pathisammAnithA sIthA bharththAramasithEkshaNA …” (one who was honoured [with a garland] by srI rAma and one who has beautiful black eyes followed srI rAma up to the gate praying for his well-being)?
+- sendhAmarai … – Did you desire to have the thuLasi garland from emperumAn, just like sIthA pirAtti (as seen in srI rAmAyaNam ayOdhyA kANdam 16.21) “pathisammAnithA sIthA bharththAram asithEkshaNA …” (one who was honoured [with a garland] by srI rAma and one who has beautiful black eyes followed srI rAma up to the gate praying for his well-being)?